-Pedernales Falls Loop is a 6.2 mile lightly trafficked loop trail located near Dripping Springs, TX and is rated as moderate.
+Pedernales Falls Loop is a 6.2 mile lightly trafficked loop trail located near Dripping Springs, Texas and is rated as moderate.
 The trail is primarily used for hiking and is accessible from January until January.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash